Vice President Kamala Harris to visit Africa later this month - KTVZ

 Her trip comes as the administration seeks to bolster its relationships with African countries, as competitors like Russia and China have made inroads in the region.

-Harris is scheduled to visit Ghana, Tanzania and Zambia in a historic trip, as the first Black female vice president, and will hold bilateral meetings with presidents from all three countries.
+Harris is scheduled to visit Ghana, Tanzania and Zambia in a historic trip, her first visit to the continent since becoming vice president.
+And it will be the first time a Black US vice president visits the region, amplifying Harris’ historic role and high-profile trip.
 Second gentleman Doug Emhoff will join her on the trip.

 In a statement, Harris’ press secretary Kirsten Allen said the vice president’s trip will “strengthen the United States’ partnerships throughout Africa and advance our shared effort on security and economic prosperity.”